Catherine McCabe

 Catherine McCabe is a retired public administrator and environmental lawyer who served as acting administrator of the Environmental Protection Agency from January to February 2017 and commissioner of the New Jersey Department of Environmental Protection from January 2018 to January 2021.

 Education

 McCabe graduated from Albany High School in Albany, New York in 1969.
-She attended Barnard College of Columbia University and earned a Bachelor of Arts in environmental sciences.
+She attended Barnard College and earned a Bachelor of Arts in environmental sciences.
 She also studied toward a master's degree in environmental science at the Columbia University Graduate School of Arts and Sciences and earned her J.D. from Columbia Law School in 1977.

 Career

 McCabe worked as an assistant attorney general in the Office of the Attorney General of the State of New York.
 She was also an associate at the New York City law firm of Webster & Sheffield.

 Department of Justice

 McCabe spent 22 years working in the Department of Justice, specializing in environmental issues.
 In 2001, she became deputy chief of the Environmental Enforcement Section of the Department of Justice.